Geeksfino/kb-mcp-server/README.md

 # Start the server with command-line arguments
 kb-mcp-server --embeddings /path/to/knowledge_base --host 0.0.0.0 --port 8000

+# Or using uvx (no installation required)
+uvx kb-mcp-server@0.2.6 --embeddings /path/to/knowledge_base --host 0.0.0.0 --port 8000

 # Or using the Python module
 python -m txtai_mcp_server --embeddings /path/to/knowledge_base --host 0.0.0.0 --port 8000